agabhinav/git-basics/Git-Core-Concepts.md

         new file:   L2.txt
 ```

+If you want to see what you’ve staged that will go into your next commit, you can use `git diff --staged`.
+This command compares your staged changes to your last commit.\
 `git diff --staged` shows diff between the staging area and the most recent commit. i.e. it shows what we are about to commit.

 ```mermaid